 Triggers let you receive notifications when your data in Honeycomb crosses the thresholds you configure.
 The graph on which to alert is as flexible as a Honeycomb query, which helps reduce false positives due to known errors.

 When a trigger fires, you’ll be notified via the configured method.
 Currently supported are PagerDuty, Slack, and Email.
 The notification includes a link back to the graph showing you the current status, providing a jumping off point for further investigation.

-Triggers run every 15 minutes and examine the past 15 minutes of activity to compute the values against which the thresholds are measured.
+For example: a trigger every 15 minutes will examine the past 15 minutes of activity to compute the values against which the thresholds are measured.

 For this example, we want to know whenever the 95th percentile of our API server’s requests exceeds 30ms, but we want to exclude the

 /poll endpoint because it has long-held connections, which pollute the data by being artificially high.

 Start the trigger creation process by constructing the query on which you wish to configure a trigger.